 If your loved one died in an accident involving a fatigued truck driver, you might be able to pursue a wrongful death case to compensate for various losses.
 North Carolina defines wrongful death as a death caused by another person’s neglect, default, or wrongful act.
 The statute of limitations for filing this type of lawsuit is two years.
 The two-year timeframe would begin on the date of your loved one’s death.

 Only the personal representative of the deceased’s estate or surviving family members can file the lawsuit.
 The monetary award is meant to compensate those surviving family members and the estate for any losses suffered due to the fatal accident.
 Relatives that commonly serve as the personal representative are surviving spouses, adult children, or parents.

 The losses you can pursue in a wrongful death lawsuit should adequately compensate for the financial, physical, and emotional harm you and the deceased were forced to endure.
 They include:

 The jury might consider awarding punitive damages to you if you can provide clear and convincing evidence that the truck driver acted with willful or wanton conduct, malice, or fraud and that those elements were a factor in causing your injury.

 Our North Carolina driver fatigue accident lawyers have over 150 years of collective legal experience.
-We’ve been representing accident victims since opening DeMayo Law Offices, LLP in 1992.
+We’ve been representing accident victims since opening DeMayo Law Offices in 1992.
 We use aggressive tactics and all the resources at our disposal to get our clients the maximum compensation they need and deserve.